Bo-Lennart/memory_game/docs/README.md

 ### Mentor feedback

 I had used a lot 'var' declarations druing building functions in order to access variable inside functions from outside the scopes.
-My mentor informed me about that this is not how 'var' was intended to be used an reccomended me to change these to 'let' and 'const' declerations.
+My mentor informed me about that this is not how 'var' was intended and that this type of declaration belongs to "older type of coding".  e recomended me to change these to 'let' and 'const' declerations and work my way around using 'var' at all.

 A lot of work went into applying this feedback since the whole logic of the game was built with the starting point of using 'var' inside functions.
-But eventually i found my way around this an managed to declare variables outside functions and apply the intended logic without 'var' declerations.
+But eventually I found my way around this an managed to declare variables outside functions and apply the intended logic without 'var' declerations.